Freed Roots

 Let's find out.

-Over 10,000 people are named in these documents who have never been searchable before.
-Many of them have living descendants who don't know they're there.
+Over 10,000 people are named in these documents — laborers, veterans, families registering for the first time in the eyes of the government.
+These records document who they were, where they worked, and who they loved.
 Join the waitlist and be the first to search when we launch.

 Free to join.
 30-day free trial at launch.
 No credit card required.